ChrisDeFreitas/objectLite/README.md

 ## Filtering Objects
 - ToDo: detail explanation, for now examine:
 		-- objectList.js/opApply() for filter operators applied to lists
-		-- objectList.js/opToWhere() for filter operators converted to where expressions
+		-- objectList.js/opToWhere() for filter operators converted to SQL Where expressions
 		-- ./test/list-test.js/test db.cntList() for operators tested
 - this feature allows you to limit objects returned using an object syntax similar to TaffyDB, for example:
  -- db.getList(list, {a:1)